 She is the host and anchor of HLN’s Weekend Express with Natasha Curry and often fills in for Robin Meade on Morning Express.
 The person from the Northwest

 lives in Atlanta, which is where CNN’s world headquarters are.
-Curry joined the network in 2008, but her work in news has taken her all over the United States.
+Curry joined the network in 2008, but her work in the news has taken her all over the United States.

 Assignments to remember about Natasha Curry

-Curry had covered some big stories at HLN, like the 10th anniversary of the September 11 attacks, Hurricane Irene in real time, and the Cannes Film Festival in 2009 as an international correspondent.
+Curry had covered some big stories at HLN, like the 10th anniversary of the September 11 attacks, Hurricane Irene in real-time, and the Cannes Film Festival in 2009 as an international correspondent.

 She has talked to Oscar-winning directors like Ang Lee, Ford Coppola, and Jane Campion.
 She went to the bottom of the Grand Canyon by helicopter with the US Marines to help the Havasupai tribes while she worked at KYMA-TV.